sikopet/blog/publish/perl/get-passwd.md

+# Get password from user
+###### perl

-Sometimes you need to use a password to use in your script.
-One of the ways how to get it is to ask the script user:
+Sometimes you need to use a password in your command line script script.
+One of the ways how to get it, is to ask the script user:

     sub get_passwd {
         my $user = shift;